John Gall (baseball)

-John Christopher Gall (born April 2, 1978) is an American former Major League Baseball left fielder who played for the St. Louis Cardinals and Florida Marlins from 2005 to 2007.
+John Christopher Gall (born April 2, 1978) is an American baseball executive and former Major League Baseball left fielder who played for the St. Louis Cardinals and Florida Marlins from 2005 to 2007.
+He is the current president of USA Baseball, overseeing amateur baseball in the United States as well as the selection of the United States national baseball team.

 College

 Gall was born in Stanford, California, and was a successful collegiate player for Stanford University, making his NCAA debut as a freshman in 1997.
 After the 1997 season, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.
 His best college year was as a sophomore in which he had a team-leading .381 batting average and 63 RBI, with 15 home runs, second only to former Padres outfielder Jody Gerut on the team.
 After his excellent junior year in 1999, Gall was selected by the Cleveland Indians in the 50th round of the 1999 Major League Baseball draft.
 However, Gall elected to return to college for his senior year, and was eventually selected by the St. Louis Cardinals in the 11th round of the 2000 draft.
 He played in 3 College World Series and was All-Tournament Team in 1999 while hitting .611.
 He is the All-Time Pac-12 leader in hits and RBI's.